-Since 2005, the Sycamore House has been home to dozens of young adults who are committed to social change in Harrisburg, PA.
-Following in the footsteps of the tax-collector Zacchaeus, Sycamore House Service Corps seek to live faithfully through service, action, and reflection.
+Since 2005, the Sycamore House has been home to just under seventy corps members committed to social change in Harrisburg, PA.
+Following in the footsteps of the tax-collector Zacchaeus, Sycamore House Service Corps Members seek to live faithfully through service, action, and reflection.

-The Sycamore House is located in downtown Harrisburg, PA, and overlooks the beautiful Susquehanna River.
-Harrisburg is less than 30 minutes from the Appalachian Trail, and about 1 ½- 2 hours from the major east coast cities of DC, New York and Baltimore.
-Because Harrisburg is fairly small, Corps Members can be actively involved in the community.
+The Sycamore House is located in the historic Bigler Mansion (former home of Governor Bigler) in downtown Harrisburg, PA, and overlooks the beautiful Susquehanna River.
+Harrisburg is less than 30 minutes from the Appalachian Trail, an hour from Baltimore, and two hours from DC, Philadelphia, and NYC.
+Corps Members can make a big impact in this community.

 The Sycamore House Service Corps service year starts in mid-August and ends the following July.
-Many of our alumni remain in Harrisburg after their service year at Sycamore House to continue the work of strengthening our city.
+Many alumni remain in Harrisburg after their year of service to continue the work of strengthening our city.

-Other areas of service for Corps Members include: (1) The House – working with each other to build a functional community.
-(2) St. Stephen’s Cathedral – providing leadership in activities like social media, choir, youth action, finance, dietetics, education, service projects, property committee, and community organizing.
+Other areas of service include: (1) The House – working together to build a functional community.
+(2) St. Stephen’s Cathedral – providing leadership in activities like youth action, education, choir, service projects, property, and community organizing.
 (3) The Neighborhood – hosting regular community dinners for anyone who wants to attend.

 - Work 30-35 hours per week at a site placement.

-- Participate in weekly reflections with the Director.
+- Participate in weekly team meetings with the Director.

-- Receive housing, utilities and health insurance (if needed).
+- Receive housing, utilities, a food stipend, and health insurance (if needed).

-- Receive a monthly stipend to pay for food and personal expenses.
+- Earn a monthly stipend for personal expenses.